tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

 **NOTE**: attributes in node file are normal attributes.

-accessor methods are automatically defined for attributes in ruby files:
+accessor methods are automatically defined for attributes in Ruby files:

 ```ruby
 default['apache']['dir'] = '/etc/apache2'